 C. Decisions Adopting a Middle Ground

-A third group of appellate courts falls within the two extremes.
+The third group of appellate courts falls within the two extremes.
 These courts hold that the FAA preempts even flexible state-law rules, like unconscionability, that invalidate arbitration agreements with class action waivers.
 However, they do not wholly foreclose a party from pointing to the effects of a class action waiver as a consideration in analyzing an effective-vindication defense.
-Such an approach is viable in light of the fact that Concepcion did not specifically address, much less invalidate, the effective-vindication defense enunciated in Mitsubishi Motors and Green Tree.
+Such an approach is viable in the light of the fact that Concepcion did not specifically address, much less invalidate, the effective-vindication defense enunciated in Mitsubishi Motors and Green Tree.

 For example, in Cottonwood Financial, Ltd. v.
 Estes, the Court of Appeals of Wisconsin upheld an arbitration agreement containing a class arbitration waiver.
-According to the Cottonwood court, Concepcion means only that “the FAA preempts any state law that classifies an arbitration agreement as unconscionable . . . simply because the agreement prohibits an individual from proceeding as a member of a class.”
+According to the Cottonwood Court, Concepcion means only that “the FAA preempts any state law that classifies an arbitration agreement as unconscionable . . . simply because the agreement prohibits an individual from proceeding as a member of a class.”
 The court did not address whether, after Concepcion, courts were still permitted to take into account the effects of a class action waiver on a case-by-case basis.

-Likewise, the Court of Appeals of Ohio enforced an arbitration agreement with a class action waiver, but did not address whether such a waiver could ever cut against enforcement of an arbitration agreement.
+Likewise, the Court of Appeals of Ohio enforced an arbitration agreement with a class action waiver but did not address whether such a waiver could ever cut against enforcement of an arbitration agreement.
 The West Virginia Supreme Court has also left this question open.

 IV.
-“Effective Vindication” in the Context of Class action Waivers
+“Effective Vindication” in the Context of Class action waivers

 These decisions set the stage for the Supreme Court’s June 2013 decision in American Express Co. v.
 Italian Colors Restaurant (“AmEx III”).
 In AmEx III, a restaurant argued that its arbitration agreement with American Express was invalid because it included a class action waiver.
 More specifically, the restaurant said that the costs of proving its claims in individual, rather than class, arbitration would be too high to allow the restaurant to vindicate its rights under the Sherman Act.
 On three separate occasions, the Second Circuit agreed, holding that the plaintiffs had made a sufficient showing of prohibitive costs to avoid arbitration.
 In the court’s view, because Concepcion did not alter Green Tree, the effective-vindication defense remained viable.